Brooks Field (Michigan)

-Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned RMY by the FAA and no designation from the IATA.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.
+Although many U.S. airports use the same three-letter location identifier from the Federal Aviation Administration (FAA) and International Air Transport Association (IATA), this airport is assigned RMY by the FAA and no designation from IATA.
+It is included in the FAA National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.